Responsible use of facilities

 2.1 West Australian Rowing Club rowing operations managers, including captains and coaches, will make their best endeavours to ensure rowing activities do not interfere with River Room functions

-2.2 The Executive Officer of the West Australian Rowing Club will make best endeavours to ensure the activities of the River Room do not interfere with rowing operations or impede the best interest of the Rowing Club as a competitive sporting club and community-based organisation
+2.2 The Management Committee of the West Australian Rowing Club will make best endeavours to ensure the activities of the River Room do not interfere with rowing operations or impede the best interest of the Rowing Club as a competitive sporting club and community-based organisation

 2.3 All Rowing Club functions must have a set end-time no later than midnight